xma711/notebook/machine_learning/gaussian_classifier/README.md

 Summary in a formula: C(x) = arg max_j=1,..,M P(x | wj)
-where M is the total number of event types, wj is the event, represented by the mu and signma in the gaussian model.
+where M is the total number of event types, wj is the event, represented by the mu and sigma in the Gaussian model.

 Refer to EE5132 chapter 10 for more details.